 As you can see, Medicare Part B can become very expensive for high-income earners.

-On the other hand, those seniors who have low incomes and are finding Part B unaffordable can get help paying for Part B through various government programs.
+On the other hand, those seniors who have low incomes and are finding Part B unaffordable can get help to pay for Part B through various government programs.

 Additionally, if you have Medicare Supplement plan C or F, your Part B deductible will be paid by your plan.